GustasG/cpptp/README.md

 # cpptp

-A simple and easy to use C++11 thread poll implementation
+A simple and easy to use C++11 thread pool implementation